Student Success & Outcomes

 Our proof is in the numbers.
 Find out why WSU is one of the best pharmacy schools in the West.

 The North American Pharmacist Licensure Examination (NAPLEX) measures a candidate’s knowledge of the practice of pharmacy.
-For the class of 2021, there were 152 first-time test takers from WSU, and 13,260 total first-time test takers in the nation.
-Employment numbers are based on a survey of students conducted May 2021.
+In 2022, there were 141 first-time test takers from WSU.
+You can view the 2022 NAPLEX pass rate by hovering your mouse over the 15-year average.
+Employment numbers are based on a survey of students conducted May 2022.

 Where are our students going?